block-core/angor-docs/src/content/docs/faqs/index.md

 ![bitcoin](/bitcoin-line.svg)

 ## Does Angor charge fees?
-Angor charges no platform fees.
-Only miner fees are applicable for transactions.
+Yes.
+Angor charges a 1% platform fee on transactions, in addition to Bitcoin network miner fees.